-Patient information: Absent or irregular periods (Beyond the Basics)
+Patient education: Absent or irregular periods (Beyond the Basics)

-Patient information: Hormonal methods of birth control (Beyond the Basics)
+Patient education: Hormonal methods of birth control (Beyond the Basics)

-Patient information: Insomnia treatments (Beyond the Basics)
+Patient education: Insomnia treatments (Beyond the Basics)

-Patient information: Vaginal dryness (Beyond the Basics)
+Patient education: Vaginal dryness (Beyond the Basics)

-Patient information: Depression treatment options for adults (Beyond the Basics)
+Patient education: Depression treatment options for adults (Beyond the Basics)

-Patient information: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)
+Patient education: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)

-Patient information: Postmenopausal hormone therapy (Beyond the Basics)
+Patient education: Menopausal hormone therapy (Beyond the Basics)